Savaliya-Ravi/Voyage_X_Main/README.md

 - [Team Roles and Responsibilities](#-team-roles-and-responsibilities)

 # 🛫 Fly with VoyageX
-We are VoyageX, a crew of six ambitious minds charting bold paths through innovation, collaboration, and technical excellence.
-With strengths spanning Information Technology, Automotive Engineering, and Project Management, our team thrives on solving complex problems with creative precision.
-Fueled by curiosity and guided by teamwork, VoyageX is where diverse expertise meets shared ambition, ready to lift ideas off the ground and take them further than imagined.
+We are VoyageX, a group of six driven individuals who are using technical prowess, teamwork, and creativity to explore bold paths.
+Our team, which has strengths in project management, automotive engineering, and information technology, thrives on finding innovative solutions to challenging issues.
+Curiosity and teamwork drive VoyageX, a place where a range of expertise and common goals come together to launch ideas and propel them beyond their wildest expectations.

 # 🎯 Our Mission